 While the legislation does not establish a direct federal tax credit for families who homeschool, it introduces two significant provisions that could provide indirect financial support.
 These provisions broaden access to educational funding and expand allowable uses of existing tax-advantaged accounts.

 A key element of the tax plan is the introduction of a federal tax credit for individuals who donate to certified scholarship-granting organizations.
-Section 25F of the bill allows taxpayers to claim a dollar-for-dollar credit, up to a specified cap, for contributions that fund K–12 education scholarships.
-The maximum credit depends on a taxpayer’s income and is capped at either $5,000 or 10% of income—whichever is greater.
+Section 25F of the bill1 allows taxpayers to claim a dollar-for-dollar credit, up to a specified cap, for contributions that fund K–12 education scholarships.
+The maximum credit is $1,700 per tax year.

 These scholarships can be used by families, including those who homeschool, to pay for qualified educational expenses, such as: